smartiniOnGitHub/fastify-healthcheck/README.md

 used here as a dependency; so it's possible to specify all its configuration options here.

-To set only 'under-pressure' specific options, set all 'healthcheck' options with null value (so nothing will be overridden by them).
+To set only `under-pressure` specific options, set all `healthcheck` options with null value (so nothing will be overridden by them).

 Sample usage: